Keith Daniel Williams: Murders

 On October 8, Williams and Tyson headed to Vargas' home in Merced, arriving at around 7:00 p.m. that evening.
 Vargas and Meza were at the house along with several others, including 41-year-old Salvador Macias.
 Everyone sat around downstairs discussing the sale of the car as well as the sale of a gun Williams owned, which Vargas was interested in buying.
 By 9:30 p.m. everyone had left, and Williams and Tyson headed outside.
 They took out guns from the car and returned to the house, with Williams pointing a gun at Vargas and holding it to his neck.
 Tyson turned the situation into a joke, and they both left.
 Fifteen minutes later, they returned, this time both armed and serious.

 Tyson held Vargas at gunpoint downstairs while Williams headed upstairs to deal with Macias and Meza, who were the only people left in the house.
 He then ordered Tyson to take care of Meza downstairs while he handled Macias and Vargas upstairs.
 After asking Vargas where the check was, he shot both Macias and Vargas twice each, killing them.
 He then stole two guns, Meza's purse, and the check.
-Tyson, however, could not kill Meza, so Williams prepared to and began shooting her, causing Tyson to freak out.
+Tyson, however, could not kill Meza, so Williams prepared to and began shooting her, causing Tyson to panic.
 Instead, they took Meza with them and drove away in the car.
 Williams raped Meza in the back of the car during the drive.
 After driving for over an hour, they stopped in a remote area near Tuolumne City.
 Williams then took Meza from the car and fatally shot her four times, leaving her naked body abandoned in a field.